alessandroenea/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Fedora-Linux-with-Apache-+-Jetty.md

 -   Get the files translated in your language from [MessagesTranslation](https://shibboleth.atlassian.net/wiki/x/BwJwSw)
 -   Put `messages_XX.properties` downloaded file into `/opt/shibboleth-idp/messages` directory
--   Restart Jetty to apply the changes with `service jetty restart`
+-   Restart Jetty to apply the changes with `systemctl restart jetty`

 [[TOC](#table-of-contents)]